aws-amplify/amplify-js/docs/media/analytics_guide.md

 Analytics.autoTrack('pageView', {
     // REQUIRED, turn on/off the auto tracking
     enable: true,
+    // OPTIONAL, the event name, by default is 'pageView'
+    eventName: 'pageView',
     // OPTIONAL, the attributes of the event
     attributes: {
-        // for example, you can redefine the url adress of the page, by default is window.location.href
-        pageUrl: window.location.href
+        attr: 'attr'
     },
-    // OPTIONAL, by default is 'multiPageApp', you need to change it to 'SPA' if your app is  // a single-page app like React
+    // OPTIONAL, by default is 'multiPageApp'
+    // you need to change it to 'SPA' if your app is a single-page app like React
     type: 'multiPageApp',
     // OPTIONAL, the service provider, by default is the AWS Pinpoint
-    provider: 'AWSPinpoint'
+    provider: 'AWSPinpoint',
-})
+    // OPTIONAL, to get the current page url
+    getUrl: () => {
+        // the default function
+        return window.location.origin + window.location.pathname;
+    }
+});
 ```
-This is not supported in React Native.
+Note: This is not supported in React Native.

 ### Page Event Tracking